AustinLowey/ml-tensorflow-repeat-customers-audiobook/README.md

 Employing stratified k-fold cross validation resulted in validation loss improvement on all 10 models.
 However, it was still not enough of an improvement to compete with the SMOTE-trained models.
 Therefore, the ensemble model found in section 7 was chosen as the final model.

 ### 9. Final Model and Testing
 Now that a final model was chosen, the test dataset could be used to attain the official performance benchmark.
+The final model achieved an **accuracy of 82.62%** and a **loss of 0.3306**.
+The predictions can be visualized through the below confusion matrix.

 <img src="assets/img/confusion-matrix.png" width="400">

-Finally, the progression of each model type and their performances can be seen on the [plot in the beginning of this README](#results).
+Finally, the progression of each model type and their performances can be seen in the [plot in the beginning of this README](#results).